nivecoolz/Erickphd/content/project/Green Warriors/index.md

 #slides: example
 summary: A program to improve the efficiency of the Weatherization Assistance Program in Dallas
 #tags:
-title: Green Warriors: Weatherization Program Improvement
+title: Green Warriors Weatherization Program Improvement
 #url_code: ""
 #url_pdf: ""
 #url_slides: ""